Military mascot: Parachute Regiment

 After the death of Sgt.
 Ringway, records from the Airborne Assault Archive show that there was some discussion whether the Regiment should continue to have a mascot.
 However, in February 1977, Sgt.
 Tex Banwell presented the regiment a Shetland pony which was named Pegasus II (or Peggy to the soldiers).
 He was flown out to Berlin on a Hercules to join 2 PARA.
-During the Queen's Birthday Parade in 1977, he collapsed from sun stroke but recovered.
-He was promoted to lance corporal in 1978 after being inspected by the colonel-in-chief, the Prince of Wales.
+During Queen Elizabeth II's Birthday Parade in 1977, he collapsed from sun stroke but recovered.
+He was promoted to lance corporal in 1978 after being inspected by the colonel-in-chief, Charles, Prince of Wales.
 In 1979, he was euthanized following a leg injury.

 On 5 May 1980, the next Shetland pony mascot, Pte.
 Pegasus III, was donated to the Regiment by Mr. Peter Heims as a replacement to Lance Corporal Pegasus II.
 Pte.
 Pegasus III came to the Regiment aged 5 years old, having been rescued from a life of neglect and mistreatment.
 On 13 May 1980, he was inspected on parade by the Colonel-in-Chief.
 Following his steadiness on parade on Airborne Forces Day in 1980 and participation in the parade of the Royal Wedding, he was promoted in July 1981 to lance corporal.
 This was followed by promotions to corporal in March 1983 and sergeant in January 1990.
 Not all public duties went according to plan.
 During an appearance in 1991 at the Savoy Hotel, he fell asleep while on public duty.
 Then on the occasion of the Queen Mother's Birthday Parade, he attended a call of nature while on parade.

 In July 1985, because of concerns over the health of Sgt.
 Pegasus III, it was decided to acquire a second pony as a stable companion, to be trained ready to take over.
 The new pony, a three-year-old brown Shetland pony named Dodger, was presented to the Regiment by Mrs. Mary Dipley of Stroud, Kent in July 1986.
 In his younger years Dodger was described as having a "frisky temperament" that frustrated the efforts of the Pony Major to train him for ceremonial duties.
 On the 50th Anniversary of the Parachute Regiment in July 1992, Dodger was renamed "Falkland", as tradition only allows the use of a battle honour as a name ten years after the event.